Delaware English Language Arts/Literacy Standards

 - Start Here to Learn How to Navigate the ELA Website

 - ELA Standards by Grade

 - Innovation Configuration Map for Transitional Dialogue

-- Helps to identify the level of your implementation of CCSS.
+- Helps to identify the level of your implementation of standards aligned instruction.

-- Briefly describes how one might respond to various standards-based questions during the transition to full implementation of the CCSS.
+- Briefly describes how one might respond to various standards-based questions during the transition to full implementation.

-- ELA Common Core in multiple formats for download
+- ELA/Literacy Standards in multiple formats for download

 - Appendix A

 Supplementary material on reading, writing, speaking and listening, and language, as well as a glossary of key terms.
 Also includes Text Complexity - New Research.